Computer Model of Tai Chi

 There are several styles of Tàijíquán with various branches.
 Each has emphasis that exhibit distinct differences in the movements and possibly how traditional concepts are applied.
 The movements of the Wù style of Wang Peisheng will be utilized because of the specific alignments used in his training methods.
 Regardless, the models can provide insight into Tai Chi in general.

 Figure 1: On left, a mesh used for upper right.
 It is used for flexible body analysis.
-On right, the mesh for the body skeleton is smoothed out for displayed purposes.
+On right, the mesh for the body skeleton is smoothed out for displayed purposes1.

 Figure 2: Comparative computer models of different types of motions found in tàijíquán can be generated to study the impact of different variations of positions